xinjianluo/FDN/README.md

 Files 1-4 are the preprocessing steps, in which files 1-2 are for generating training datasets, and files 3-4 are for training attack models (i.e., the Comparative Network and Fusion-Denoising Network).
 Files 5-6 contain the attacking algorithms, whose inputs comprise two files: `encryption.npy` including all encrypted images, and `label.npy` including the corresponding labels of encrypted images.
 The file formats are consistent with the [InstaHide Challenge dataset](https://github.com/Hazelsuko07/InstaHide_Challenge).

 We provide some toy datasets in `ToyData/` to help run files 1-6 smoothly, and the images recovered from the toy datasets are expected to be meaningless.
 The four datasets used in the paper ([CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html), [CIFAR-100](https://www.cs.toronto.edu/~kriz/cifar.html), [STL10](https://cs.stanford.edu/~acoates/stl10/) and [CelebFaces](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) ) are all public and not provided in this repository because the sizes of these data files are relatively large.
-The interested users may consider downloading these public datasets and training the attack models from scratch.
+The interested readers may consider downloading these public datasets and training the attack models from scratch.

 Install requirements in a virtualenv using: